Kometa-Team/Kometa/docs/home/environmental.md

 ### Run Collections

-Run only the pre-defined collections
+Perform a collections run immediately to run only the pre-defined collections, bypassing the time to run flag.

 <table class="dualTable colwidths-auto align-default table">
   <tr>